Abdullahxz/Abdullahxz.github.io/content/posts/centipede-webassembly/index.md

 ![](./static/emscripten.png)

 Once the HTML & JS code and WASM modules are ready we can use any http server to serve them.
-Just like HTML and JS, browser downloads the WebAssembly module.
+Just like HTML and JS, browser downloads the wasm module.
 Then, it can make the short hop from WebAssembly to that target machine’s assembly code (x86 or ARM).

 Before we go forward with the port there are some things we need to take care of such as to modify file handling to adapt to the limitations of the browser/JavaScript.
 The support for legacy OpenGL features and commands is also not great so going into this I was not expecting a flawless 1:1 port.
 I expected to make significant modifications to my program to address these limitations.
 However, as we’ll see during the porting process, the adjustments required are minimal.
 In fact, the only changes I needed to make involved commenting out or swapping a few unsupported OpenGL functions in Emscripten.